My trip to the kingdom of shoes: factory outlets and a world championship

 And I will buy my only pair of this trip: a pair of midnight blue indoor moccasins, very summery, unlined and incredibly comfortable, the Polperro .

-His price ? £80 instead of £475!
-With Florent, I looked at the pair in every direction, impossible to find the fault in the pair, it seems to be the end of the series.
+Its price? £80 instead of £475!
+With Florent, I looked at the pair in every direction, impossible to find the defect of the pair, it seems to be an end of series.

-Raphaël, always very kind towards my entry into very high-end calceophilia, advises me to still put a skate on them if I want to wear them outside.
+Raphaël, always very kind towards my entry into very high-end calceophilia, advises me to put a skate on them anyway if I want to wear them outside.

-£80 for these adorable Edward Green indoor shoes.
-A very English charm, which will fit perfectly with your country house.
+£80 for these lovely Edward Green house shoes.
+Very English charm, perfect for your country home.

 Factory Outlet #3: Crockett & Jones

-It was the brand I knew best before coming.
-And I'm not the only one, because it was by far the busiest outlet store, with lots of Japanese people, so happy to come and pay a fraction of the Japanese price for their pair.
+This was the brand I knew best before coming.
+And I'm not the only one, because it was by far the busiest factory store, with many Japanese, so happy to come and pay a fraction of the Japanese price for their pair.

-The “SUB” stamp which indicates that the pair was purchased in an outlet store, to avoid speculation on resale purchase.
+The "SUB" stamp which indicates that the pair was purchased in a factory outlet, to avoid speculation about resale purchases.

 But at Crockett, there is no fantasy, it remains very classic and very English lines.

-However, I'm not taking any pairs, because I don't see anything that wouldn't duplicate what I already have.
-There are certain moccasins that I want, but I am discouraged by the lines which I find quite austere.
+However, I'm not buying any pairs, because I don't see anything that wouldn't duplicate what I already have.
+There are some loafers that I like, but I'm discouraged by the lines that I find quite austere.

-In other words, it would have been gluttony!
+In other words, it would have been a treat!

-My companions leave with Pembroke (the iconic grained brogue) and Coniston (the rather casual cap-toe ankle boot).
+My companions leave with Pembrokes (the iconic grained brogue) and Conistons (the rather casual cap-toe ankle boot).

 Please note, purchases are limited to four pairs per person.

-Here, these are the women's models, if you come with your loved one!
+Here are the women's models, if you come with your dear and tender!

 The Tricker's factory, with undeniable charm!

-Just a few miles from Crockett there was the Tricker's factory and its factory outlet inside.
+Just a few miles from Crockett was the Tricker's factory and its factory store inside.

-Florent whispers to me that it is the oldest shoe factory still in operation.
+Florent tells me that it is the oldest shoe factory still in operation.

-Little extra: to go to the factory store, you have to go through the entire workshop, it's really nice.
+Little extra: to go to the factory store, you have to cross the entire workshop, it's really nice.

-There, we discover a number of large brogues with a so-called “triple welt” seam and soles that overflow enormously.
+There, we discover a number of large brogues with a so-called "triple welt" stitching and soles that protrude enormously.

 We can clearly see the "massive" style of the house, a real sturdy shoe.

-You have to like the style, but as Guillaume pointed out to me, it goes well with the more “rock and roll” side of the brand.
+You have to like the style, but as Guillaume points out to me, it goes well with the more “rock and roll” side of the brand.

-At least there's some real flair and use of color.
+At least there's a real touch and use of color.

-And here are the 4 factory outlets that we did.
+And here are the 4 factory stores we did.

 I couldn't help but think of the equivalents we have in France: Weston, Corthay, and obviously Aubercy.

-Besides, Aubercy is in the same price range as Lobb and Green, but at Aubercy, the Goodyear is sewn by hand (we call it welt stitching), the one cuts are real one cuts, and — something very rare indeed. -to put on — there are buttresses at the level of the arch of the foot.
+By the way, Aubercy is in the same price range as Lobb and Green, but at Aubercy, the Goodyear is hand-sewn (we call it a welt), the one cuts are real one cuts, and — something very rare in ready-to-wear — there are counters at the level of the arch of the foot.

-After these two days of browsing the factory stores, return to London, and it's time for this world championship, which takes place over one day.
+After these two days of walking the factory outlets, return to London, and place for this world championship, which is held over one day.

-I was super curious to see what "a world skating and booting championship" organized by the blogs Shoegazing and The Shoe Snob would look like.
+I was super curious to see what "a world championship of patina and shoemaking" organized by the blogs Shoegazing and The Shoe Snob would look like.

-It was the second edition in London, so it is a very recent event.
+This was the second edition in London, so it's a very recent event.

 • 10 shoe brands that exhibited

-It took place a stone's throw from Jeremyn Street, the street with all the shoe shops .
+It took place just a stone's throw from Jeremyn Street, the street with all the shoe shops.
 Please note: entry is free.

 Patina: long live France!

-The test was simple: three “skaters” had five hours to skate a pair of brogues from the TLB Mallorca brand.
+The test was simple: three "skaters" had five hours to skate a pair of TLB Mallorca brand Oxford shoes.

-Then the three pairs were submitted to a jury which deliberated to elect the best patina.
-The jury looks at transitions between colors, risk-taking, innovation, etc.
+Then the three pairs were submitted to a jury that deliberated to elect the best patina.
+The jury looks at the transitions between colors, risk-taking, innovation, etc.

-Who says patina says polish, and it is therefore logically the maintenance brand Saphir which sponsored the event.
+Who says patina says polish, and it was therefore logically the Saphir maintenance brand that sponsored the event.

-And it was a Frenchman who won the event!
-This is Stéphane Villette, the former colorist of the Corthay house, with a very beautiful patina full of nuances, where dark greens (!) rub shoulders with brown tones.
+And it was a Frenchman who won the competition!
+It was Stéphane Villette, the former colorist of the Corthay house, with a very beautiful patina full of nuances, where dark greens (!) rub shoulders with brown tones.

 The three pairs after five hours of patina.
-Personally, I find the one on the left very nice, but the brushstrokes are still visible.
-As for the one in the middle, I find that it lacks that extra soul to snatch victory.
+Personally, I find the one on the left very nice, but the brush strokes are still visible.
+As for the one in the middle, I find that it lacks that extra soul to snatch the victory.
 Photo credit: Florent Sartoriaworld

-The pair that won this championship, in an indescribable color.
+The pair that won this championship, with an indescribable color.
 A big congratulations to Stéphane Villette!
 Photo credit: Florent Sartoriaworld

-For this test, around ten shoemakers had to reinterpret a brown brogue.
+For this event, around ten shoemakers had to reinterpret a brown brogue.

 Among the criteria to be respected, here are some:

-• the shoe does not necessarily have to be portable (I’ll come back to that in a moment)
+• the shoe does not necessarily have to be wearable (I'll come back to that in a moment)

-• the shoe must be a brogue brogue, the flowered toe is not obligatory, but it must have the characteristic cutout of a brogue
+• the shoe must be a brogue, the flowered toe is not obligatory, but there must be the characteristic cut of a brogue

 • the shoe must be a left foot in 42

-• the shoe must be dark brown, in aniline leather (so no suede calfskin or exotic skins)
+• the shoe must be dark brown, in aniline leather (so no suede or exotic skins)

 • the sole must be leather

-• the shoe should be lined as if it was going to be worn
+• the shoe should be lined as if it were going to be worn

 • the shoe must not display a logo or distinctive sign of a brand

-There were many nationalities represented: France (with Anthony Delos and Christophe Corthay), Japan, Korea, Hungary, etc., it was a real tour of the world of boots that was offered with these ten pairs presented.
+There were many nationalities represented: France (with Anthony Delos and Christophe Corthay), Japan, Korea, Hungary, etc. It was a real world tour of shoemaking that was offered with these ten pairs presented.

 The ten candidates for the title of the most beautiful shoe 2019.
 Photo credit: Guillaume

-And it's the bootmaker of the prestigious house Gaziano & Girling, namely a very, very fine brogue , quite spectacular when you have it in your hand.
+And it's the shoemaker from the prestigious house of Gaziano & Girling, namely a very, very fine Richelieu , quite spectacular when you have it in your hand.

-No, there is not a compression problem in the photo, the shoe really is like that.
+No, there is not a problem with the compression of the photo, the shoe is really like that.

-What makes me skeptical is that it was a shoe that you can't wear that won the prize.
-Certainly, the work behind it is absolutely impressive: EVERYTHING was done by hand, with no machines, and the fineness of the stitching is surreal.
+What makes me doubtful is that it is a shoe that you can't wear that won the prize.
+Of course, the work behind it is absolutely impressive: EVERYTHING was done by hand, with no machine, and the fineness of the stitching is surreal.

 But still, a shoe is made to be worn!
 Except that in this case, it was not a criterion for victory.

-My traveling companions told me that because of this very narrow shape, the work was all the more difficult.
+My fellow travelers told me that because of this very narrow shape, the work was all the more difficult.

-So it was with this perplexed thought that I left the place, having attended my very first World Skating and Booting Championship!
+So it was with this perplexed thought that I left the place, having attended my very first World Patina and Bootmaking Championship!

-For the most curious, Shoegazing has published a very long report , full of photos (you can even see me in some of them!).
+For the more curious, Shoegazing has published a very long report , full of photos (you can even see me in some of them!).

 The final word

-Finally, I would like to end on a more personal note: I sometimes hear that the sartorial world is “snob” and cryptic.
-Well, I experienced quite the opposite, and I would like to take this opportunity to thank all this joyous group during these four days of trip.
+Finally, I would like to end on a more personal note: I sometimes hear that the sartorial milieu is "snobbish" and cryptic.
+Well, I experienced the complete opposite, and I would like to take this opportunity to thank all this joyful group during these four days of tripping.

-They answered my many questions educationally, and made sure that I understood each pair I had in my hands (or on my feet).
-I was faced with very passionate people who were delighted to transmit.
+They answered my many questions with pedagogy, and made sure that I understood each pair that I had in my hands (or on my foot).
+I was in front of very passionate people who were delighted to pass on their knowledge.

 I am very grateful to have had such a four-day crash course on the greatest English houses.

-All 23 pairs out of their boxes!
-Note: the two purple pairs are Lobb will be colored in another shade, they will not stay purple like that.
+The 23 pairs out of their boxes!
+Note: the two purple pairs are Lobbs and will be colored in another shade, they will not stay purple like that.

-For me, that's what the sartorial world is: passionate people, who want to explain, share, and obviously (very) hedonistic when it comes to good, friendly food, good wine, or even a good cigar! (don't panic if you have no idea how it is smoked and appreciated, we will explain it to you).
+For me, the sartorial universe is this: passionate people, who want to explain, share, and obviously (very) hedonistic when it comes to good convivial food, a good wine, or even a good cigar! (don't panic if you have no idea how to smoke and enjoy it, we'll explain).

-And I was very touched that in front of the London flagship Arc'téryx, full of Gore-Tex, Guillaume came to me and said "Benoît, now it's up to you to explain your world to us and show us the pieces to be to know".
+And I was very touched that in front of the Arc'teryx London flagship, filled with Gore-Tex, Guillaume came up to me and said "Benoît, now it's your turn to explain your world to us and show us the pieces to know".
 What a pleasure to have had such open-mindedness in front of me.

-Really, a huge thank you to them, and I only want to accompany them on their next sartorial trips.
+Really, a huge thank you to them, and I only have one desire: to accompany them on their next sartorial journeys.

 Note: Florent has also just published his report on his (excellent) blog.